yiisoft/yii2/docs/guide/tutorial-i18n.md

 * Wrap every text message that needs to be translated in a call to the [[Yii::t()]] method;
 * Configure one or multiple message sources in which the message translation service can look for translated messages;
-* Let the translators to translate messages and store them in the message source(s).
+* Let the translators translate messages and store them in the message source(s).

 The method [[Yii::t()]] can be used like the following,